“Focus on a physical object you know is real.”

 Jericho followed Talib through the orange-tone sandy dunes with the yellow sun beating over his head.
 Occasionally, he would see flashes of gray and black, the sound of static, a flash of men and women, and blue flags and picket signs.
 He wasn’t sure if they were real, but that didn’t matter.
 His end goal did.

-Eventually, he and Talib stumbled across a Capricornian with one arm who seemed to have come out from nowhere.
+Eventually, he and Talib stumbled across a Capricornian with one arm who seemed to have come out of nowhere.
 Although Jericho did not recognize the man, the man recognized him—recognized Werner.
 The man said his name was Gilbert and he went on to speak of things Jericho did not understand.

 Before Jericho could question Gilbert further, strange men in Capricornian uniforms rose from the sand around him, their bodies solidifying from grain into man.
 In their hands, they gripped conductors—ready to use without remorse.